Cotalker/documentation/docs/documentation/admin/admin_groups.md

 ## About the Actions Button {#actions-button}
 ### Overview {#actions-button-overview}
-In _regular groups_, through the [_actions button_](/docs/documentation/client/actions_button#group-panel) –a green floating button that appears at the bottom of the group panel– users can create new channels and choose from a list of links to external or internal URLs.
+In _standard groups_, through the [_actions button_](/docs/documentation/client/actions_button#group-panel) –a green floating button that appears at the bottom of the group panel– users can create new channels and choose from a list of links to external or internal URLs.

 _The **actions button** and its corresponding **actions menu** will look something like the image below:_